top of page

 Training in Waste Management

 Manengkel Solidaritas organised training sessions that covered two areas: organic and solid waste management.
 The first one was about simple way of making compost.
-The second session concentrated on solid waste, in particular on plastic bottles.
+The second session concentrated

 The most important issue was how to combine those two waste sources in efficient way.
 In this regard, concept of the vertical garden using both organic compost and plastic bottles was introduced and practiced.
 In first session attended 12 participants representing households (out of 20 targeted), in the second one the number increased to 20.
 People, who were trained received plants seeds and within practical sessions they constructed vertical gardens in front of their houses.